stevegraham/twilio-rb/README.md

 This will update the API immediately with a PUT request.

+Please refer to the Twilio REST API documentation for an up to date list of properties.

 ## Making a telephone call

 The API used to make a telephone call is similar to interacting with an ActiveRecord model object.